jirotubuyaki/HTML5-Canvas-Animation-VoronoiWorld/README.md

-## Design Parts Motion Half-World by CreateJS
+## Motion Half-World Design Parts on Web Pages by CreateJS
 ### Introduction
 This program is created by CrateJS (JavaScript) + HTML5.
 You can use it for your web pages and modify the design.
 If you watch the design and art, please excuse "index.html" on your browser.